qsurdez-heigvd/.github/profile/README.md

 ### SYL

-The following labs have been made on an open-source software to create and simulate logical circuit.
+The following labs have been made on an open-source software to create and simulate logical circuits.
 The software is called [Logisim](https://github.com/reds-heig/logisim-evolution-reds).

 | Title                                                                            | Quick Description                                                                                                                   | Language | Grade circuit | Grade quizz |
 |----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|----------|---------------|-------------|